-From there, we had many options, but one of our goals was to go to the Mt Blanc/Chamonix area.
+From there, we had many options as to where to go, but one of our goals was to go to the Mt Blanc/Chamonix area.
 We could have gone straight there, but when analyzing the available transit options, we decided to take a slightly gratuitous side-trip to Bruges, Belgium and Amsterdam.

 Part of this was powered by our realization that the places that we wanted to see in France would be better served by a one way car rental, our desire to get a quick taste of Belgium and the Netherlands, and the fact that Jeremy found a fairly cheap flight from Amsterdam to Geneva (which is fairly close to Mt Blanc area).

 After our arrival in Geneva, we explored the French Alps, continued into the Loire Valley, see the D-Day sights in Normandy, and then return to Paris for our flight home.
 Why go to one country, when you can go to three instead? (especially when Jeremy is doing the travel planning) Note that if you are a more relaxed traveler, you should either turn this into a minimum of a 3-week trip, or cut out Bruges and Amsterdam.